-- 6.3 Core membership of the Health and Wellbeing Board is prescribed in the Health and Social Care Act 2012 as: - 6.3.1 At least one elected representative of Cumberland Council, nominated by the Leader; - 6.3.2 A representative from each Clinical Commissioning Group whose area falls within the Cumberland district; - 6.3.3 Director of Adult Social Care and Housing; - 6.3.4 Director of Children and Family Wellbeing; - 6.3.5 Director of Public Health and Communities; - 6.3.6 A representative from the local Healthwatch organisation; - 6.3.7 A representative of the NHS Commissioning Board (for the purpose of participating in the preparation of JSNAs and the JHWS or when any matter relating to the exercise or proposed exercise of the NHS Commissioning Board's commissioning functions in relation to Cumberland district is under consideration). - 6.4 The Board may add members beyond those prescribed in the legislation where it considers that those other members may bring particular skills or perspectives or who have key statutory responsibilities which can support the Board's work. - 6.5 The Chair and Vice Chair will be appointed by Council annually. - 6.6 In carrying out its role, the Board may: - 6.6.1 Establish sub-committees and task groups. - 6.6.2 Commission and receive reports from its sub-committees and task groups to take up additional work on research on policies, service improvement and local needs. - 6.6.3 Invite appropriate representatives and bodies to give evidence.
+- 6.3 Core membership of the Health and Wellbeing Board is prescribed in the Health and Social Care Act 2012 as: - 6.3.1 At least one elected representative of Cumberland Council, nominated by the Leader; - 6.3.2 A representative from each Clinical Commissioning Group whose area falls within the Cumberland district; - 6.3.3 Director of Adult Social Care and Housing; - 6.3.4 Director of Children and Family Wellbeing; - 6.3.5 Director of Public Health and Communities: - 6.3.6 A representative from the local Healthwatch organisation; - 6.3.7 A representative of the NHS Commissioning Board (for the purpose of participating in the preparation of JSNAs and the JHWS or when any matter relating to the exercise or proposed exercise of the NHS Commissioning Board's commissioning functions in relation to Cumberland district is under consideration). - 6.4 The Board may add members beyond those prescribed in the legislation where it considers that those other members may bring particular skills or perspectives or who have key statutory responsibilities which can support the Board's work. - 6.5 In carrying out its role, the Board may: - 6.5.1 Establish sub-committees and task groups. - 6.5.2 Commission and receive reports from its sub-committees and task groups to take up additional work on research on policies, service improvement and local needs. - 6.5.3 Invite appropriate representatives and bodies to give evidence.

-6.7 Quorum for the Health and Wellbeing Board shall be one quarter of its full membership
+6.6 Quorum for the Health and Wellbeing Board shall be one quarter of its full membership